-Application for the 2014 Summer IBS REU program are currently being accepted which will be held May 25-August 1, 2014.
+Application for the 2015 Summer IBS REU program are currently being accepted which will be held May 25-July 31, 2015.
 Application deadline is March 1.

 The Tuskegee University Integrative Biosciences Research Experiences for Undergraduates (IBS-REU) site provides a research program for undergraduates.
 The program was initiated in Summer 2009 as a result of funding by the National Science Foundation.
 Since its inception, over 40 undergraduate students from across the country have participated in this ten-week research program in the area of integrative biosciences.

 Tuskegee University IBS-REU site offers undergraduates (rising juniors and seniors in the STEM majors, but particularly in Biology, Chemistry, Animal Sciences, Plant and Soil Sciences, Agricultural Economics, and other bioscience majors) a novel approach to conduct research by integrating multiple areas in the biosciences.
 We define “integrative biosciences” research as any research where the continued integration of two or more science disciplines is requisite, for example, determining the consequences of genetically-modified sweetpotato (Plant Genomics, Plant Sciences) on soil microbial biodiversity (Soil Science, Soil Microbiology, Genetics).